Mars Flyby in 2018?

 About R.P.
 Nettelhorst

 I'm married with three daughters.
-I live in southern California and I'm a deacon at Quartz Hill Community Church.
+I live in southern California and I'm the interim pastor at Quartz Hill Community Church.
+I have written several books.
 I spent a couple of summers while I was in college working on a kibbutz in Israel.
 In 2004, I was a volunteer with the Ansari X-Prize at the winning launches of SpaceShipOne.
 Member of Society of Biblical Literature, American Academy of Religion, and The Authors Guild

 This entry was posted in Science, Space, Technology.
 Bookmark the permalink.